elkarto91/elkarto91.github.io/about.md

 title: "About"
 ---

-# 👋 About Karthik Mohan
+# 👋 About Me: Karthik Mohan

 > “I believe product is where systems become human, and trust becomes tangible.”

 I’m Karthik — a systems thinker, technical product leader, and trusted builder of blockchain, AI, and cloud-first platforms.
-Currently AVP of Products at KrypC, I work at the convergence of emerging technologies, deep architecture, and strategic storytelling.
+Currently AVP of Products, I work at the convergence of emerging technologies, deep architecture, and strategic storytelling.

 For the past decade, I’ve scaled solutions across industries including finance, telecom, and sustainability — architecting platforms that turn chaos into clarity and data into confidence.